 3) Symptoms have been generally present for ≥3 months.

-The new diagnostic criteria do not include a precise assessment of tender points (Figure.
-Tender points in fibromyalgia (no…) and do not take into consideration secondary FM, which may occur in patients with other rheumatologic disorders.
+The new diagnostic criteria do not include a precise assessment of tender points (Figure 14.7-1) and do not take into consideration secondary FM, which may occur in patients with other rheumatologic disorders.
 A diagnosis of FM may be valid irrespective of other diagnoses and it does not exclude the presence of other clinically important conditions.
 Unlike previous guidance regarding diagnosis, the new criteria have been standardized for both patients and health-care providers to encourage uniformity.

 1. Rheumatologic diseases: Rheumatoid arthritis, systemic lupus erythematosus, polymyalgia rheumatica, myositis, myopathies, ankylosing spondylitis.

 Treatment of FM is contentious.
 While practices vary significantly, the following treatment modalities are considered in recent practice guidelines: